 Dew – Whether on the field in the morning or forming at nightfall, dew on the field can have the same effect as wet grounds, particularly as ball skips are concerned.
 Fog, mist, and frost can create similar conditions.
 See “Wet grounds, wet fields” above.

 Heat and Humidity – Hyperthermia can set in with combinations of high heat and high humidity.
 Effects on the body can be seen as dehydration, fatigue, muscle cramps, heat exhaustion, fainting, and heat stroke.
+(Heat Exhaustion s the body overheating.
+Symptoms of heat exhaustion may include heavy sweating, a rapid pulse, headache, dizziness and confusion, feeling sick, pale and clammy skin, cramps or vomiting.
+Heat Stroke is a life-threatening condition requiring immediate emergency response.
+The body tends to stop sweating and the body’s temperature can go over 104°F within 10 to 15 minutes.
+Symptoms of heat stroke include dry skin, lethargy, inability to respond to requests, and feinting.
 Players must be properly hydrated at all times.
 Coaches must be ever vigilant as temperature and humidity levels rise and postpone or abandon games accordingly.
 Heat is a special consideration for artificial surfaces.
 See the National Weather Service Heat Index Chart: www.nws.noaa.gov/om/heat/heat_index.shtml

 Rain – In and of itself, light to moderate rain may have minimal impact upon a game.
 The impact can be significant, however, if the intensity increases or as the field surface becomes more and more wet.
 See the sections on wet grounds, significant standing water, weather effects, and wet balls.